Among the biggest challenges for any field services firm is finding other organizations to partner with.

 - Form and treat the partnership just like you would with any vendor agreement.

 Field services agencies need to automate as many components of the agreement as possible.
 This will help them avoid disruptions in the normal business flow of customer transactions.
-Easy automations including loading pricing agreements, work order completion verification and automatically generated vouchers to pay your partners.
+Easy automations include loading pricing agreements, work order completion verification, and automatically generated vouchers to pay your partners.

 It’s so important that agencies integrate these components into their own field service management software so they don’t drive administrative costs through the roof.
 If you’re using a subcontractor all the time, for example, putting together a pricing agreement and automatically cutting a check when the work is complete seems like a stretch, but it’s not.
 Japanese carmakers have been doing this for decades.